Jukka Haavisto: Career as a musician

 Haavisto performed publicly for the first time at the age of 10, when he played a harmonica together with a friend in a broadcast by Yle.
 He had received the harmonica as a Christmas present from his mother the previous Christmas, on the very same day when his father was killed in the Winter War at Taipaleenjoki.
 Haavisto’s dearest genre in music became swing, which he played with the accordion and the vibraphone.

 When I first heard it, the rhythm of the swing felt my own, and it kindled an interest which has never faded. […] In my heart I’m a musician that loves jazz.

 Haavisto’s most important bands were the Happy Swing Band, the Jukka Haavisto Band and the Haavisto Swingers.

 Haavisto performed publicly for the last time on 27 February 2020.
 He had been suffering from borreliosis and his hands no longer executed the orders coming from the brain to perfection.
 He had already made the decision to retire as a musician, but when he was listening to the Happy Swing Band, he felt that he had to perform once more with his friends.
 He played a vibraphone solo, “which went relatively well, considering the circumstances.
 But a promise of playing relatively well is not enough for a new start. […] I decided that it is better to quit out of my own accord, not when I’m forced to, demanded by the public.”

 Haavisto was pleased to see the talent of the new generations of jazz musicians in Finland.
-“I’m exhilarated to see these new generations, which have raised the Finnish jazz to new national and international levels.
+He said, “I’m exhilarated to see these new generations, which have raised the Finnish jazz to new national and international levels.
 Finnish jazz is no longer based on imitation, not even on copying from one’s idols.”